Jamil Kabbaj Renou

 Employer-sponsored healthcare plan costs are rapidly rising.
 Our 2024 Health Trends research found that more than half of countries can expect to see double-digit rate increases over the average of 2022, 2023 and 2024.

-The Middle East and Africa (MEA) data show the medical trend rate is expected to reach 14,4% in 2024 due to inflation, higher levels of utilization and changes in treatment mixes.[1]
+The Middle East and Africa (MEA) data show the medical trend rate is expected to reach 14,4% in 2024 due to inflation, higher levels of utilisation and changes in treatment mixes.[1]

 Meanwhile, in South Africa, a similar picture is emerging with a forecasted 2024 medical trend rate (9%) that is nearly double the forecasted inflation rate (4.8%), driven by high general inflation and a challenged public health system, which is resulting in greater use of private services.